Covid-19 latest: here's how many new cases were recorded in Dacorum today

 There have been 44 new cases in Hertfordshire, the total is now 76,670.

 Here's a daily breakdown of the figures in Dacorum for the last seven days:

-According to Public Health England there were 11 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, April 27, and one was on a mechanical ventilation bed.
+According to Public Health England there were 12 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, April 20, and one were on a mechanical ventilation bed.